codebug-us/NashWD-1E/README.md

     - Change the background color of the `"list-box"` class
     - Add padding to the `"list-box"` class
     - Add a dotted border on the `"list-box"` class
+1. Did you alphabetize your CSS?
+Go back through and refactor your code to be alphabetized by selector if you need to.

 #### Advanced Styling Suggestions!
 1. Looking at your paragraph description